vilya/Flocking/README.txt

 4. The particles will steer towards a common location.
 5. Particles will try to avoid certain other locations.
 6. There's an upper limit to the speed that particles can travel at.

+This code is in the public domain; do what you want with it.
+All I ask is that you think kindly of me. :-)